Ents24/public-api-docs/blueprint/user.md

                     "description": "URL for the web page for the artist on ents24.com", "type": "string"
                   },
+                  "fansOnEnts24": {
+                    "description": "The number of Ents24 users tracking updates and announcements for this artist", "type": "integer"
+                  },
                   "fansAlsoLiked": {
-                    "description": "A list of unique identifier strings for artists similar to this artist", "type": "array",
+                    "description": "A list of unique identifier strings for artsists similar to this artist", "type": "array",
                     "items": {
                       "type": "string"
                     }
                   },
-                  "fansOnEnts24": {
-                    "description": "The number of Ents24 users tracking updates and announcements for this artist", "type": "integer"
-                  },
                   "lastUpdate": {
                     "description": "RFC-3339 formatted added/updated timestamp for this object", "type": "string"
                   }
                 },
-                "required": ["id","name","description","webLink","viewsOnEnts24","fansOnEnts24","lastUpdate"]
+                "required": ["id","name","description","upcomingEvents","webLink","fansOnEnts24","lastUpdate"]
               }
             }